status-im/subspace-docs/api.md

 `RxJS Observable` which will stream the event `returnValues`.

 ### `trackProperty(contractObject, functionName [, functionArgs] [, callOptions])`
-Track a constant function / contract state variable on each block mined, or depending on the `callInterval` option used during Phoenix initialization.
+Track a constant function / contract state variable on each block mined, or depending on the `callInterval` option used during **Subspace** initialization.

 **Parameters**
 1. `contractObject` - `web3.eth.Contract`: An already initialized contract object pointing to an address and containing a valid ABI.